SharePoint/sp-dev-docs/docs/features/groupify/groupify-csom.md

 ---
-title: Groupify - CSOM development
+title: Connect to New Office 365 Group - CSOM development
-description: Client side object model development for groupify operation ms.date: 4/19/2018
+description: Client side object model development for connecting to New Office 365 Group operation ms.date: 4/19/2018
 ---

-# Groupify: CSOM development
+# Connect to New Office 365 Group: CSOM development

 > [!IMPORTANT]
 > The option to connect an Office 365 Group to an existing site is **not** yet available and will be released during Q2 of calendar year 2018.